svlauer/example-sentences/README.md

 **Note:** In the next (pre-)release, this issue will likely be solved by deprecating the [`example`-alias of the `examples`-environment](#individual-examples-with-beginexample--endexample).

-(Thanks to Shane Steinert-Threlkeld for pointing out this issue.)
+(Thanks to Shane Steinert-Threlkeld for pointing out this issue, and the current work-around.)
 ### Diacritics with `cgloss4e`

 In version 0.5.0, this package does not correctly typeset diacritics when used together with `cgloss4e.sty`.
 The only workaround is either to use [Alexis Dimitriadis's `cgloss.sty`](http://www.let.uu.nl/~Alexis.Dimitriadis/personal/latex/cgloss.sty) in place of `cgloss4e`, or to include the diacritic manually